andycolo78/tunescraper/README.md

 ## Project milestones
+* 1.0 :
-* 1.0 : get a list of released albums from last week release page of [albumoftheyear.org](https://www.albumoftheyear.org/releases/this-week/)
+  * get a list of released albums from last week release page of [albumoftheyear.org](https://www.albumoftheyear.org/releases/this-week/)
-  * List album title and author
-  * From the release of same date or first date before
-* 2.0 : for each album of the release and for each artist provide a link to spotify page
+  * for each album of the release and for each artist provide a link to spotify page
-* 3.0 : use data from spotify to implement filter based on album's genre
+  * every album is catalogued under one or more generes according to artist's
+  * print a list of found albums with spotify link and generes
-* 4.0 : implement GUI (tbd local app o website)
+* 2.0 :
+  * store found albums and metadata to DB